-Pearson Edexcel GCSE in Religious Studies (5RS01/01) Unit 1: Religion and life based on a study of Christianity and at least one other religion
+Pearson Edexcel GCSE in Religious Studies (5RS06/01) Unit 6: Religion and life based on a study of Hinduism

 Edexcel and BTEC Qualifications

 Edexcel and BTEC qualifications come from Pearson, the world's leading learning company.
 We provide a wide range of qualifications including academic, vocational, occupational and specific programmes for employers.
 For further information, please visit our website at www.edexcel.com.